Extensive Treatment Plans and Sleep Dentistry

 At this time, you and the dentist should be able to figure out if sedation is a good fit, and if so, what type of sedation may work best in your case.

 If you plan on having sedation in the St. Louis area, it is worth knowing that not all dentists are qualified to give you certain types of sedation.
 For example, general anesthesia requires a special certification.

 Deep sedation, General Anesthesia Dentistry, is referred to as “Sleep Dentistry.”
 Using this method, there is no memory of the procedure.
 Dentists who provide this method require a two-year Dental Anesthesiology Residency or an Oral Surgery Residency.
 This level of sedation is typically recommended for individuals unable to tolerate dental treatment due to mental or physical reasons.

 What Are Some Extensive Treatments or Procedures That Might Require Sedation?

-Sedation can be a wonderful tool for those patients who have a fear of going to the dentist, though it is not always recommended.
+Sedation can be an excellent tool for those patients who fear going to the dentist, though it is not always recommended.
 However, for invasive treatments, we highly recommend sedation of some sort.
-These types of treatments or procedures take a long time and typically require the patient to be as still as possible throughout the process.
+These treatments or procedures take a long time and typically require the patient to be as still as possible throughout the process.

 Sedation can help to shorten the overall process.
 Here are some of the most common extensive procedures that may require some form of dental sedation:

-Wisdom teeth often need to be extracted, as they erupt later on in life and will typically difficult to keep clean.
+- Wisdom Tooth Removal – Wisdom teeth often need to be extracted as they erupt later in life and will typically be difficult to keep clean.
 The difficulty of wisdom tooth removal can vary, as some wisdom teeth are hidden while others are about ready to come out.
-In order to make this extensive treatment seem less traumatic, many dentists suggest sedation.
+To make this extensive treatment seem less traumatic, many dentists suggest sedation.